jllcalorio/data-analysis-in-python-for-complete-beginners/content/intro.md

 ## Target Audience

-This workshop is designed for:
+This workshop is specially designed for DMSFI students and healthcare professionals who are ready to explore how programming and data can enhance medical decision-making, research, and innovation.

 {% include question.html header="Primary Audience" text="
 - **Students** in the Davao Medical School Foundation, Inc.